-Well, that’s what they call the auto-rickshaws here in Bangkok city.
+Tuktuk- Well, that’s what they call the auto-rickshaws here in Bangkok city.
 I love this city.
-The modern culture tries its best to cover the ancient one, yet, it is partially able to do that.
+The modern culture tries its best to cover the ancient one, yet, it fails to do so.
 The temples of Ganesha, Varuna (the demigod of air) indicate in volumes the impression of the Hindu culture in Bangkok, The city, though keeps moving at a fast pace.

 I was told, if I am in Bangkok, I must not miss the ‘Tuktuk’ experience.
 A spacious auto-rickshaw, meant for one simple purpose..Comfort.
 A line of caution here..Those who feel Indian auto-rickshaws charge more, that’s an illusion.
 You can still find water for free in India, nowhere else in the rest of the world.
 Elsewhere, it’s available in bottles at premium.
 The auto-rickshaws here equally charge more Baht from people outside.

 I booked this auto from outside my hotel ‘Indra Regent Hotel ‘ to go to Siam Center Mall.
 I had a surprise bargain coming for me though.
 The driver said, if you go to one of the shops I recommend you, I will charge you 10 Baht, or else the charge is 80 Baht.
 With a grin, I said, Ok, we can try that.